AkashDevelop/Sentiment-Analysis-Model-with-Hugging-Face/README.md

 ## 🎯 **Objective**

 1️⃣ Preprocess textual data for better model performance.
-2️⃣ Transform text using advanced vectorization techniques like **TF-IDF**.
+2️⃣ Transform text using advanced vectorization techniques like **tokenization**.
 3️⃣ Train and evaluate machine learning algorithms for sentiment classification.
 4️⃣ Deploy an interactive application for real-time sentiment predictions.